vmxdev/xenoeye/README.md

   * Collector is not very demanding on resources.
 It can process data and build reports even on Orange Pi (analogous to Raspberry Pi) with 4 GB of memory.
 On small networks it can run in a VM with one CPU and 1GB of RAM.
   * The collector has only been tested under 64-bit Linux (x64, AArch64 and [Elbrus](https://en.wikipedia.org/wiki/Elbrus_2000)).
   * We use PostgreSQL as a storage for time series data.
 Aggregated data by selected Netflow fields is exported there.
 The collector can export **not all** data to the DBMS, it can aggregate and export only top-N entities, and aggregate the rest into one row.
 This is a useful feature for large monitoring objects - you can regulate the amount of data that is written to the DBMS and use cheaper, slower disks.
+  * In addition to PostgreSQL, the collector has experimental support for storing data in ClickHouse
   * A basic set of Netflow/IPFIX fields are supported out of the box, but you can add almost any field you need.
   * The project has a very liberal ISC license.
 We have no plans to make commercial or semi-commercial versions.
 This means that we cannot make any predictions about the future of the project.
 But on the other hand:
   * There are no hidden or artificial restrictions